desmid/mview/doc/Sphinx/source/install/unix.rst

 found first whenever you try to run mview, so be aware of that; you would need to delete the old version, or rearrange the ``PATH`` order.

-Finally, if you are root or can ``sudo su`` with root privileges you can set ``PATH`` globally for all users, but details are system specific and you already know what to do anyway.
+Finally, if you are root or can ``sudo -i`` with root privileges you can set ``PATH`` globally for all users, but details are system specific and you already know what to do anyway.